 In making its determinations, the Committee reviews and considers various factors and assigns different weightings to these factors depending on the type of determination and the circumstances related to each specific action.
 For example, in determining base salary, the Committee may rely more heavily on market data and the guidance of its independent compensation consultant.
-Likewise, in determining the payout of incentive awards, the Committee predominantly considers company performance and management's assessment of individual performance.
-As a final example, in setting long-term compensation, the Committee may give more weight to the scope and complexity of the individual's position and impact on overall company results.
-While the Committee solicits and reviews recommendations from its independent compensation consultant, and in some circumstances management, ultimately the Committee makes decisions regarding these matters in the exercise of its sole discretion.
+Likewise, in determining the payout of incentive awards, the Committee considers Company performance and management's assessment of individual performance.
+As a final example, in setting long-term compensation, the Committee may give more weight to the scope and complexity of the individual's position and impact on overall Company results.
+While the Committee solicits and reviews recommendations from its independent compensation consultant, and in some circumstances management, ultimately the Committee makes decisions regarding these matters in its sole discretion.